antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 Magick.NET
 ----------

 [Magick.NET](https://magick.codeplex.com/) is the .NET wrapper for the popular [ImageMagick](http://www.imagemagick.org/script/index.php) library.
-ImageMagick is an open-source, cross-platform library that focuses on image quality, and on a very wide choice of supported image formats.
-It also has the same support for EXIF as ImageSharp.
+ImageMagick is an open-source, cross-platform library that focuses on image quality, and on offering a very wide choice of supported image formats.
+It also has the same support for EXIF as [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp).

 The .NET Core build of ImageMagick currently only supports Windows.
-The author of the library, [Dirk Lemstra]](https://github.com/dlemstra) is [looking for help converting build scripts](https://github.com/dlemstra/Magick.NET/issues/16) for the native ImageMagick dependency, so if you have some expertise building native libraries on Mac or Linux, this is a great opportunity to help an awesome project.
+The author of the library, [Dirk Lemstra](https://github.com/dlemstra) is [looking for help converting build scripts](https://github.com/dlemstra/Magick.NET/issues/16) for the native ImageMagick dependency, so if you have some expertise building native libraries on Mac or Linux, this is a great opportunity to help an awesome project.

 [Magick.NET](https://magick.codeplex.com/) has the best image quality of all the libraries discussed in this post, as you can see in the samples below, and it performs relatively well.
 It also has a very complete API, and the best support for exotic file formats.